[Alex Stone - Waiheke Weekender - 10 Jan 2019]

 You can also visit charge.net.nz/map to find location information about their current and future fast charger units around New Zealand, or download the ChargeNet app to access their nationwide charging network on the go.

-Leading The Charge is a community of drivers, enthusiasts, and advocates who are helping to accelerate the shift to electric vehicles in New Zealand by sharing our knowledge and passion through public events and outreach, as well as strategic engagement with other stakeholders.
+Leading The Charge is a community of drivers, enthusiasts, and advocates who are helping to accelerate the shift to electric vehicles in New Zealand by sharing knowledge and passion through public events and outreach, as well as strategic engagement with other stakeholders.

 We know that driving on clean, affordable, domestic electricity is more fun, convenient, and practical.
 That it improves air quality for families across New Zealand.
 That it supports both our local economy and the global environment.
 That it is, quite simply, better.

 Leading The Charge is a project of the Better NZ Trust, whose vision is to create environmental, financial and health benefits for all New Zealanders through education, and assisting in the adoption of zero carbon renewable energy technologies.
+The BNZT is a proud member of the Global EV Alliance.